google/wuffs/doc/puffs-the-language.md

 - `var`

-1 keyword deals with I/O:
+2 keywords deal with I/O:

 - `limit`
+- `mark`

 TODO: categorize and, or, not, as, ref, deref, false, true, in, out, this, u8, u16, etc.